shakna-israel/docbuilder/docs/docbuilder.md

 This is a function that only exists due to the unicode differences between Python 2.8, 3.0, and 3.3.

-It checks the allowed functions are returns the correct unicode character for the code it was given.
+It checks the allowed functions and returns the correct unicode character for the code it was given.

 ```